Skip to main content

 • Change order profitability so you know if approved changes are actually making you money

-Projul connects billing directly to job costing, so you get this visibility without exporting spreadsheets or reconciling between systems.
+Projul connects billing directly to budgeting and job costing, so you get this visibility without exporting spreadsheets or reconciling between systems.
 When you send an invoice in Projul, your job cost reports update automatically.
 When a payment comes in, your cash position reflects it immediately.

 Stop Chasing Money and Start Managing It